 Customers often ask us about the differences between hot rolled steel and cold rolled steel.
 There are some fundamental differences between these two types of metal.
-These differences relate to the ways these metals are processed at the mill, and not the product specification or grade.
+The differences between hot rolled steel and cold rolled steel relates to the way these metals are processed at the mill, and not the product specification or grade.
+Hot rolled steel involves rolling the steel at high temperatures, where cold rolled steel is processed further in cold reduction mills where the material is cooled followed by annealing and/or tempers rolling.

 Hot rolling is a mill process which involves rolling the steel at a high temperature (typically at a temperature over 1700° F), which is above the steel’s recrystallization temperature.
 When steel is above the recrystallization temperature, it can be shaped and formed easily, and the steel can be made in much larger sizes.
 Hot rolled steel is typically cheaper than cold rolled steel due to the fact that it is often manufactured without any delays in the process, and therefore the reheating of the steel is not required (as it is with cold rolled).
 When the steel cools off it will shrink slightly thus giving less control on the size and shape of the finished product when compared to cold rolled.